vladimmi/construct-static/readme.md

 # Details #

-Note that autoloaders list is cleared on wrapping and replaced with this loader.
-Then all class load calls go through it to Composer.
+Composer autoloader is unregistered and wrapped with this one.
+Then all class load calls go to Composer through this loader.
 You can use `$loader` from the sample above as original `$composer` object - all methods calls are proxied to wrapped loader.

+Other possible autoloaders remain registered so check resulting loaders order to prevent unexpected results.

 # Options #